gears1763-2/CIVE503_final_project/README.md

 a bash script for generating the Python documentation, and the following
 sub-directories:

     data/           For holding data sets generated in the course of this project.

+    presentation/   For holding presentations given in regards to this work.

     python/         For holding the supporting Python scripts (including tests and documentation).

     tex/            For holding the main paper (including source and assets).

 --------